abhilashkrishnan/litedb/README.md

 # litedb
-Lightweight SQL Database written in C (WIP).
+Lightweight SQL Database written in C (Work In Progress).